wyne-ybanez/personal-portfolio-master/README.md

 Hence the target audience for this project are recruiters (mainly) and users who wish to collaborate with the candidate.

-## Disclaimer

-The website will show the candidate in his best light.
-For the purpose of this project, the content used to portray the candidate's potential will be fictional.

 ## UX

 ### User Stories: